nealcaren/python-tutorials/README.md

 If you are totally new to Python, I would recommend installing Continuum's [Anacoda](https://store.continuum.io/cshop/anaconda/) Python distribution.
 It works on Macs and Windows, makes using IPython notebooks trivial, and solves most of the problems associated with installing various packages.

-__Entire Analysis__
+__Walkthroughs__

-These are walk throughs of complete data analysis projects, including data collection/importation, management and analysis.
+One of the great things about IPython notebooks is that they can easily blend text and code.
+This has led to a sharp increase in the number of data analysis projects where people carefully explain an entire research project, including data collection/importation, management and analysis.
+The code is right there, and you can usually run it and/or modify yourself.
+Looking at a few of these is an excellent introduction to what people are currently doing, even if you don't understand everything.

 * [Diving into Open Data with IPython Notebook & Pandas](http://nbviewer.ipython.org/urls/raw.githubusercontent.com/jvns/talks/master/pycon2014/bike_paths.ipynb?create=1) by [Julia Evans](http://twitter.com/b0rk).
 An analysis of whether people bike when it rains using Pandas.